Symphony No. 6 (Sibelius): Reception

 After the premiere, the symphony was described in the press as "a poem within the framework of a symphony".
 Sibelius himself once remarked that it "always reminds me of the scent of the first snow".
 In terms of the nature mysticism present in the works of Sibelius' final period, one commentator finds that the finale suggests “a kind of elemental archetype: a natural cycle rising to a peak... then declining into extinction, in the manner, perhaps, of a day, a season, a year, or a person’s life.”

 Because of its quiet qualities and the uncertainty of its key attribution, the Sixth has been described as "the Cinderella of the seven symphonies".
 But like the poor sister, its unassuming qualities grow on the listener.
 As they did, for example, for Benjamin Britten, converting him from a fixation on the avant-garde composers who influenced him when younger.
 It has also been claimed that one of the influences on the symphony was Giovanni Pierluigi da Palestrina, whose music the young Sibelius had studied.

-The first commercial recording of the Sixth Symphony was made by Georg Schnéevoigt with the Finnish National Orchestra on 8 June 1934 for HMV's Sibelius Society.
+The first commercial recording of the Sixth Symphony was made by Georg Schnéevoigt with the Finnish National Orchestra on 8 June 1934 for His Master's Voice's Sibelius Society.